COSC3020/recurrence-analysis-CollinDavis03/README.md

  $T(n) \in O(n^5)$

 Sources:
 I looked at Nolan Berg's raw repo for this so that I could write all the functions down.
 I did most of the work on my iPad and was having a hard time transferring it over to Git Hub.
 I also looked back at the slides in class to assist me with this.
 I looked back at Nolan's repo and followed how he did it but in my own way.
+I also checked with ChatGPT to make sure that I did everything right and did not miss anything out and I was correct for it.

 Plagiarism Statement:
 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”